Today, we smelt the first American iron. The

 It was up to the user to cut the square rods into

 short lengths and use small dies to shape points

-and heads.
+and heads on the nails.
 That kind of nail production was rare in

 Europe, but our needs weren't European needs.
 New

 wooden buildings were our first order of business

 in the 17th century.
 So the Saugus Iron Works was

 not just a well-put-together factory, it was a

 Today you can visit the rebuilt Saugus works just